 And when you’re ready to add advanced programming features, Windows Phone App Studio generates your source code – a feature no other app-builder tool provides.
 Get with the program!

-Over the next few days I will be covering Windows Phone App Studio and its features.
+Over the next few sessions I will be covering Windows Phone App Studio and its features.
 I will be discussing how to create an app, customize it and publish it.

 Part 1 – Getting Started – Building an app with App Studio (UPDATED)